bc3tech/docgpt/README.md

 ## Installation

-- Install the extension from the Visual Studio Marketplace or from within Visual Studio's extension manager
+- Install the extension **free** from [the Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=bc3tech.net-bc3tech-docgpt) or from within Visual Studio's extension manager
 - Set up the endpoint for your OpenAI model in the extension's settings
   ![VS Options panel for Doc GPT](docs/img/options_panel.png)